mauricevancooten/react/README.md

 ## Router DOM

 Uses [React Router v4](https://github.com/ReactTraining/react-router) to render components on the server.
+This needs a server like localhost for routes to work.

 ## Form Field Validation